 All new parents/practice partners entering our program participate in a semester-long parent education program.
 This time is devoted to the parent’s understanding of the Suzuki method and will prepare you for a rewarding Suzuki experience for years to come.
-The New Parent Class typically meets on Saturday mornings at De LaSalle High School, 1 De LaSalle Drive, Minneapolis, MN 55401.
+The New Parent Class typically meets on Saturday mornings at De LaSalle High School.

 If you have questions about the New Parent Class, contact Christy Libbus, Suzuki New Parent Class Instructor.

-Suzuki Early Childhood Education (SECE) classes will meet online on Saturdays, 9:00-9:30 am.
+The Spring 2023 Suzuki Early Childhood Education (SECE) classes will meet in-person on Saturdays at De La Salle High School, 10:00-10:50 am.

 If you have questions about your SECE class, contact Ruth Bergman, Suzuki Early Childhood Education Coordinator.

 Suzuki Guitar Group Classes meet during the week for one hour.
-For more information, contact your teacher or Jean Bridge, Suzuki Guitar Instructor.
+For more information, contact your teacher or Claire Miller, Suzuki Department Coordinator.

 Suzuki Piano Group Classes: Students attend one class per month in person or online.
-All groups meet on Fridays except in Chanhassen, which meet on Tuesdays.
-For more information, contact your private studio teacher or Susan Sophocleus, Suzuki Piano Group Class Coordinator: email@example.com.
+All groups meet on Fridays except in Apple Valley on Saturdays and in Chanhassen on Tuesdays.
+For more information, contact your private studio teacher, Susan Sophocleus, or Claire Miller, Suzuki Department Coordinator.